nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hr_coded/README.rst

 Overview
 ********

-The sample demonstrates a basic Bluetooth LE Peripheral role functionality that exposes the Heart Rate GATT Service with LE Coded PHY support.
+The sample demonstrates a basic Bluetooth LE Peripheral role functionality that exposes the Heart Rate GATT Service with LE Coded PHY support which not available in Zephyr Bluetooth LE Controller (See :ref:`ug_ble_controller` for more information).
 Once it connects to a Central device, it generates dummy heart rate values.
 It can be used together with the :ref:`bluetooth_central_hr_coded` sample.